Monstroplante/neat-tooltip/README.md

 - Tooltip content can be any html content
 - Support event delegation
 - Display on hover or click
+- Display after a short delay to avoid blink on fast mouse move over the page

 ## Installation